 Looking for bedroom color ideas that are inviting?
 Warming paint ideas are always welcome in a bedroom.
 By taking the same shade across all surfaces, including paneling, skirtings, and even doors and window frames, you can make a space look bigger in just a few brush strokes.

 It’s also a great technique for bringing together fragmented rooms, and can be used as an entire color scheme for a whole floor or house.
-Any shade can be used, but this cosy nutty color brings a snug element that suits a bedroom or cosy snug.
+Any shade can be used, but this cozy nutty color brings a snug element that suits a bedroom or cosy snug.

 18. Get creative with painted furniture